best-esims-ecuador

 • O2: around £6 per day on their Travel Bolt-On

 That works out to roughly £42 for a one-week trip and £84 for a two-week trip, just for staying connected.
-By comparison, an eSIM plan from Ubigi or Nomad typically costs between $4 and $44 for a week or month's worth of data, depending on how much you need.
-Even the largest data plans usually come in well below what you'd pay in roaming charges.
+By comparison, an eSIM plan from Holafly or Nomad is typically dramatically cheaper for the same period — even unlimited-data plans usually come in well below what you'd pay in roaming charges.

 What is an eSIM, and Why Should You Use One in Ecuador?